Key2Consulting/PowerSync/README.md

 Write-PSYVariableLog -Name 'My Variable Name' -Value 'New Value'
 ```
 ## Quick Commands
+Except for [Quick Commands](#quick-commands), PowerSync commands require a connection to a repository to function.
+> Quick Commands do not require the explicit configuration of a repository, but will create one internally for the duration of the command execution.
 # Advanced Topics
 ## Type Conversion
 ## Multiple File Readers